 Because while everyone else stayed back, in that moment, the three of them were enough.
 Family was everything she had, and as much as Asuka treasured being a shaman, she treasured her sister, father, and mother more.

 Asuka had sworn a lot of promises in her seventeen years, and she had always kept them.
-As she wiped away the lemons and ocean dawn, she swore she would always be there to save them.
+As she wiped away the blood and sand, she swore she would always be there to save them.
 Always.